GenomicsMachineLearning/MMCCI/docs/source/index.rst

 MMCCI allows users to integrate multiple CCI results together, both:

    1. Samples from a single platform (eg. Visium)
-   2. Samples from multiple platforms (eg. Visium, Xenium and CosMX)
+   2. Samples from multiple platforms (eg. Visium, Xenium and CosMx, and CODEX)

 MMCCI provides multiple useful analyses that can be run on the integrated networks or from a single sample: